fleetdm/fleet/handbook/security.md

 * Limiting ad tracking has privacy benefits, and no downside.
 * Protecting keyboard entry into Terminal.app could prevent malicious applications or non-malicious but inappropriate applications from receiving passwords.
-* Library validation ensures that applications can't be tricked into loading a library in a different location, leaving it open to abuse.
+* Library validation ensures that an attacker can't trick applications into loading a software library in a different location, leaving it open to abuse.
 * Safari opening files automatically can lead to negative scenarios where files are downloaded and automatically opened in another application.
 Though the setting relates to files deemed "safe", it includes PDFs and other file formats where malicious documents exploiting vulnerabilities have been seen before.

 **User experience impact**